heartListeners/heartListener/README.md

 Use of cookies

-(1) If you do not refuse to accept cookies, HeartListener will set or access cookie relevant mobile device so that you can log in or use the services or function of HeartListener that rely on cookies.
-HeartListener uses cookies to provide you with more thoughtful personalized services, including promotion services.
+(1) If you do not refuse to accept cookies, SleepZ will set or access cookie relevant mobile device so that you can log in or use the services or function of SleepZ that rely on cookies.
+SleepZ uses cookies to provide you with more thoughtful personalized services, including promotion services.

 (2) You have the right to choose to accept or refuse to accept cookies.
 You can refuse to accept cookies by changing your browser settings or by setting it on your mobile device.
-However, if you choose to refuse to accept cookies, you may not be able to use the services or functions of HeartListener that rely on cookies.
+However, if you choose to refuse to accept cookies, you may not be able to use the services or functions of SleepZ that rely on cookies.

-(3) This policy applies to the information obtained through cookies set in HeartListener.
+(3) This policy applies to the information obtained through cookies set in SleepZ.